Zoltán Ebedli

 Zoltán Ebedli (born 26 October 1953) is a Hungarian retired professional footballer who played as a midfielder.
 He was a member of the Hungary national team.

 Club career

 Ebedli is a home-grown player of Ferencváros.
 After Tibor Nyilasi, László Szokolai and László Pogány, he was the team's fourth highest scorer.
 He played one season for Újpest FC and then again for Ferencváros.
 At the end of his playing career, he first played for Erzsébeti Spartacus MTK LE, then for smaller Swedish team Syrianska FC until 1988.

 International career

 Between 1976 and 1983 he played 12 times for the national Hungary national team.

+Personal life

+Zoltán is the younger brother of fellow footballer Ferenc Ebedli who also played for Ferencvárosi TC.